-We play baseball three seasons starting with spring baseball capped off with end-of-season Fun Tournaments for kids who want to play post-season tournament-style play against other District 9 teams followed by Little League All-Star play in summer plus clinics for youngsters aged 5 through 8 in late summer.
+We play baseball three seasons starting with spring baseball capped off with end-of-season Fun Tournaments for players who want to play post-season tournament-style play against other District 9 teams followed by Little League All-Star play in summer plus clinics for youngsters aged 5 through 8 in mid to late summer.

 Fall Ball typically starts a week ahead of Labor Day and continues into early November.

-Registration for Fall Ball typically opens July 1 and closes the third week in August.
+Registration for Fall Ball typically opens after July 4th and closes the third week in August.